 • Pediatric Cardiac Arrest

-Local or State Component: 4 Hours
+Local or State Component: 4 Credits

 If the agency and/or state EMS office requires specific education, that education may be entered into this section.
-If specific education is not specified, these required 4 hours are considered flexible but must be directly related to EMS patient care.
+If specific education is not specified, these required 4 credits are considered flexible but must be directly related to EMS patient care.

-Individual Component: 4 Hours
+Individual Component: 4 Credits

 Active or Inactive Status

-An inactive status is designated for Nationally Certified EMS Professionals who are currently not providing patient care at their certification level.
+An inactive status is designated for Nationally Registered EMS Clinicians who are currently not providing patient care at their certification level who is not affiliated with an agency, and who cannot obtain skills verification.
 For example, inactive status may be helpful for EMS professionals who:

-• are not actively engaged in an EMS service or healthcare/patient care activity;
+• Are not actively engaged in an EMS service or healthcare/patient care activity

-Registrants who wish to declare inactive status must continue to meet the National Registry continuing education recertification requirements in subsequent cycles.
+EMS clinicians who wish to declare inactive status must continue to meet the National Registry continuing education recertification requirements in subsequent cycles.

 Inactive status is not for those unable to obtain and meet the educational requirements or those who have had limitations or revocation of a health care license.

-Registrants who request inactive status at the EMT level do not need to obtain verification of skills from their Training Officer/Supervisor.
-These registrants must complete all refresher, continuing education and CPR requirements.
-These registrants are eligible to recertify by examination if they so choose.
-CPR certification remains a requirement even for those who pass the examination and request Inactive Status.
+EMS clinicians who request inactive status at the EMT level do not need to obtain verification of skills from their Training Officer/Supervisor.
+These clinicians must complete all refresher and/or, continuing education requirements.
+These clinicians are eligible to recertify by examination if they so choose.

 Returning to Active Status